laurentpayot/floweret/README.md

 :blossom: Floweret
 ==================

-Lightweight type-checking of functions at runtime.
+Runtime type-checking for everyone.

 Features
 --------

-* Simple: native Javascript type signatures.
+* Easy: use native Javascript types.
 * Lightweight: around 2 kb minified and gzipped.
 No dependencies.
+* Powerfull: rest parameters type and more.
 * Efficient: direct type comparison, no string to parse.
 * Customizable: create your own types.